LaXiS96/CaseCommander/README.md

 Then I tried MSYS2, but I didn't even bother once I saw it doesn't show USB devices either.
 So I simply installed Ubuntu 20.04 Server inside a VM and set up VSCode with its Remote SSH extension, which by the way works really well.

-- Ubuntu 20.04 with these packages: `build-essential python-is-python3 openocd`
+- Ubuntu 20.04 with these packages: `build-essential python-is-python3 openocd libncurses5`
 - Visual Studio Code with the following extensions:
     - C/C++
     - Cortex-Debug